guptagroupstm/MacroQueue/docs_src/source/Contributing.rst

 2. Make sure your code follows pep8.
 3. If you've added code that should be tested, add tests.
 4. Ensure the :doc:`Tutorials/test` passes.
 5. If you've changed APIs, update the documentation.
-We use sphinx and reStructuredText for documentation.
+We use sphinx and reStructuredText (.rst) for documentation.
 6. Issue that pull request in GitHub.

 Automated tests